 Dec.
-14 (UPI) -- A 7-year-old Guatemalan girl who died last week after from suffering dehydration while in the custody of U.S. Customs and Border Protection was named Jakelin Amei Rosmery Caal Maquin, according to officials.
+14 (UPI) -- A 7-year-old Guatemalan girl who died last week after suffering from dehydration while in the custody of U.S. Customs and Border Protection was named Jakelin Amei Rosmery Caal Maquin, according to officials.

 On Friday afternoon, the Guatemalan Embassy and CBP confirmed the girl's name.

-She and her father, along with 163 migrants, were detained by the CBP after they illegally crossed over the U.S. border into a remote area of New Mexico called Antelope Wells.
+She and her father, along with 163 migrants, were detained by the CBP after they illegally crossed the U.S. border into a remote area of New Mexico called Antelope Wells.

 The Washington Post reported the girl's death on Thursday.

 "Unfortunately, despite our best efforts and the best efforts of the medical team treating the child, we were unable to stop this tragedy from occurring," the Department of Homeland Security said, reported NBC News.